What does Truly Grass Fed mean?

 Are Truly Grass Fed products kosher?

-Yes.
-All our products have kosher and halal status.
+No, but all our products have halal status.

 Are Truly Grass Fed products pasteurized?